Chart Color Schemes

 An assessment of population growth drivers in Miles - Wandoan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Miles-Wandoan's population is around 4599 as of November 2025.
-This reflects an increase of 419 people (10.0%) since the 2021 Census, which reported a population of 4180 people.
-The change is inferred from the estimated resident population of 4357 in June 2024 and an additional 167 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.40 persons per square kilometer.
-Miles-Wandoan's 10.0% growth since the 2021 census exceeded the SA3 area (5.2%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth contributing approximately 60.4% of overall population gains during recent periods.
+Miles-Wandoan's population was approximately 4,401 as of February 2026, according to AreaSearch's analysis.
+This figure represents a growth of 221 people since the 2021 Census, which reported a population of 4,180.
+The increase is inferred from the ABS estimated resident population of 4,357 in June 2024 and an additional 189 validated new addresses since the Census date.
+This results in a population density ratio of 0.40 persons per square kilometer.
+Miles-Wandoan's growth rate of 5.3% since the 2021 census exceeded the SA3 area average of 3.8%, indicating it as a growth leader in the region.
+Natural growth contributed approximately 60.4% of overall population gains during recent periods, with all migration factors also being positive contributors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated.
-The area is expected to grow by 136 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 2.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, lower quartile growth is anticipated for Australian non-metropolitan areas, with the area expected to increase by 136 persons by 2041, reflecting a total increase of 2.1% over the 17 years.

 Frequently Asked Questions - Population